 Why Add One-Click Google Login in WordPress?

-Having one-click Google login activated on your WordPress login form allows your users to do the same on your website.
-They can save time by quickly signing in with their Google account.
-This saves them from having to enter their login credentials each time.
+Having one-click Google login activated on your WordPress login form allows your users to save time by quickly signing in with their Google account.
+This prevents them from having to enter their login credentials each time.

-If you run a simple WordPress blog, then you might not find this feature useful.
+If you run a simple blog, then you might not find this feature useful.

 But if your organization uses Google Workspace for professional business email addresses, then your team members can use your organization’s Google apps accounts for login.

-Also, a single sign-on feature like one-click Google login is very helpful for any websites that require users to log in, such as multi-author websitesmembership websites, and websites selling online courses.
+A single sign-on feature, like one-click Google login, is also very helpful for any websites that require users to log in, such as multi-author websites, membership websites, and websites selling online courses.

 How to Add One-Click Google Login in WordPress